hjian42/SVO_Automation/README.md

   - Extract titles and contents of Emory Lynching articles and separate them into two parts

 ## Anaphora Resolution
-  - Replace mentions of entities with their most possible representations in the Emory Lyching Dataset based on the result of Stanford CoreNlp Anaphora Resolution
+  - Replace mentions of entities (e.g. pronouns like "he" and "she") with their most representative representations using Stanford CoreNLP's coreference (anaphora) resolution
+  - Used to simplify SVO extraction

   For example: